demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

     }
 ```

-There is a lot of things going inside the `parseRecordField` function.
+There is a lot of things going on the `parseRecordField` function.
 So, let me explain one by one.

 The interface `IShapeWriteMember` has a method `Accept` with the following signature